Leunsel/CheatEngineLua/docs/Manifold-Framework.md

 local edit  = forms:CreateFieldRow(root, { caption = "Name:", textHint = "…" })
 local btn   = forms:CreateButton(root, { caption = "OK", onClick = function() print("ok") end })
 ```

+A window that closes with `caFree` must leave the registry before it does.
+Its controls are freed
+with it, and the next `ApplyTheme` would otherwise read `Visible` on a form that no longer exists
+and colour controls that have been destroyed, which is a use after free and an access violation
+whenever the memory has been reused.
+The Teleporter and the map therefore call
+`forms:UnregisterRoot(form)` from their `OnClose` before returning `caFree`; a window that only
+hides itself, like the theme creator, keeps its entries.

+**Menu bars.** A menu made with `createMainMenu` is a plain LCL menu.
+Cheat Engine's own menus are
+its dark mode subclass, which gives the menu and every submenu a dark background the first time a
+window shows, and a Lua menu never gets that step.
+Its dropdowns then have dark entries inside a
+light frame, with a light icon column and light separators. `forms:ThemeMenuBar(form)` performs the
+same step through the same Windows calls.
+Call it once the menu is complete, and again after filling
+a submenu that did not exist yet, because the background only reaches the submenus that are there
+when it is set.
+It does nothing outside dark mode.
+The Teleporter and the map call it for their menu
+bars.

 Available roles and their colour mapping: